froeschel/azure-notes/notes.md

 ## Monitoring and Optimization

 ### Caching
+* Cache expiration policies for FrontDoor, CDNs, or Redis caches store.

 ### Logging
 * Enable diagnostics logging for App Servive: On the menu 'App Service logs' switch on 'Application Logging' and 'Web server logging'.
 Select a quota and a retention period.